The legend of American poet Sylvia Plath, only 30 years old when she died in 1963, has grown in the decades since her suicide.

 The Bell Jar documents Plath’s first breakdown in college.
 The book was initially published under the pseudonym “Victoria Lucas” just a month before her suicide.
 Hughes released it under Plath’s own name in 1967, but it did not appear in the United States until 1971.

 Today, Plath is remembered for her intensely personal poems—including those compiled in two collections, “The Colossus and Other Poems” and “Ariel”—some of which explore her troubled mental states.
 Her poetry is relentless, filled with visceral metaphors (she described her father as “Marble-heavy, a bag full of God”) and powerful images.
-Her work, though not as voluminous as other poets’, leaves little doubt as to why she is still read, respected and even idolized.
+Her work, though not as voluminous as other poets’, leaves little doubt why she is still read, respected, and even idolized.